dzikrimustaqim/mds-logbook/README-Docker.md

 - Consider multi-stage Docker build to bake in `composer install` and `npm run build` so the VPS doesn't need Node at runtime.
 - Configure log shipping or monitoring (Sentry for exceptions, Prometheus/Grafana for metrics).

-## Next improvements I can make (pick any)

-- Move frontend build into Docker multi-stage build (image contains built assets) — better for production.
-- Add MailHog or a real SMTP config example.
-- Add a simple `Makefile` with `make up`, `make build-assets`, `make deploy` shortcuts.
-- Add healthchecks and restart policies per service and a small `watch` for archives.

 # Docker setup for mds-logbook

 This repository includes a minimal Docker setup to run the Laravel application with MySQL and Nginx.